rohbdn07/Url-shortner-nodeJS/README.md

 # File Structure

 The file architecture is based on Models, Views, and Controllers (MVC) application.
+The app structure will look like this:

 ### contollers